rsdmu/therighttoai/README.md

-# The Right to AI
+# The Right to AI Page

-**The Right to AI** is a Next.js web application that promotes community participation in the design, deployment and governance of artificial intelligence.
-It contains interactive content about the Right to AI declaration and provides resources such as papers and workshop material.
+**The Right to AI Page** is a Next.js web application that supports public understanding and participation in the governance of artificial intelligence.
+It is part of a broader non-profit initiative that began as a multi-year collaboration with over 30 community organizations across Montréal.

+This site hosts interactive content, public-facing explanations of AI infrastructure, and resources for workshops, research, and community engagement.
+It is designed to help people explore both the promises and risks of AI, and to co-develop tools for more democratic oversight of data and algorithmic systems.

 ## Features

-- **Next.js 14** with React 18 and TypeScript
-- **Tailwind CSS** for rapid UI styling
-- **Framer Motion** animations
-- Sample pages including an About section, poster viewer and book preview
-- Example contact form logic using Nodemailer
+- A declaration that invites individuals and organizations to co-sign the Right to AI
+- Educational content on how AI affects public space, finance, health, and daily life
+- Materials for community workshops and participatory research
+- Opportunities to volunteer, contribute, or stay informed through a mailing list

 ## Getting Started